XPMUser/Website-Tester/README.md

 6. Classic Faces for Boys
 7. CoyBlush

-  Upcoming/next versions: pde 1.51 for pde1500 migrating update and oldprodigyde for pde2015 migrating update
+  Upcoming/next versions: pde 1.51 for pde1500 migrating update, pde1221, and oldprodigyde for pde2015 migrating update